-It should be noted that you don’t loose the whole 4.6kg when you remove the motor and battery, as the gearbox that is integrated into the bottom bracket weighs 1kg, but you still loose 3.6kg – which makes a lot of difference.
+It should be noted that you don’t lose the whole 4.6kg when you remove the motor and battery, as the gearbox that is integrated into the bottom bracket weighs 1kg, but you still lose 3.6kg – which makes a lot of difference.

-I rode this bike for around 8-9 miles of hilly Cornish countryside, and when the motor was off, I didn’t really notice the extra weight, in fact I could quite happily ride the ADV 8.9e with the motor switched off for miles and it wouldn’t bother me.
+I rode this bike for around 8-9 miles of the hilly Cornish countryside, and when the motor was off, I didn’t really notice the extra weight, in fact, I could quite happily ride the ADV 8.9e with the motor switched off for miles and it wouldn’t bother me.

 I also rode the ADV for a couple of miles with the motor removed, and it felt a lot lighter and zippier than my vintage Dawes Galaxy touring bike

 The pedal assist on the Boardman ADV 8.9e is so smooth and subtle, it feels like you have strong wind behind you.
 I had my Wahoo Elemnt Bolt bike computer fitted, and I was going uphill considerably faster than usual, but with half the effort.

 The Fazua rider app is an excellent accompaniment – It has the following features:

 - Motor power, remaining battery capacity, distance to empty, etc.

 - Speedometer, cadence, rider power, rider torque, etc.

 - Support functions, incl. direct access to Fazua Service